Fetch JWST TSO programs from STScI

 return band

-def collect_configs(programss):
+def collect_configs(programs):

 """